 SRTCP provides the same security-related features to RTCP, as the ones provided by SRTP to RTP.
 Encryption, message authentication and integrity, and replay protection are the features added by SRTCP to RTCP.

-- is a profile of RTP (Real-time Transport Protocol), intended to provide encryption, message authentication and integrity, and replay protection to the RTP data in both unicast and multicast applications.
-Similar to how RTP has a sister RTCP protocol, SRTP also has a sister protocol, called Secure RTCP (or SRTCP);
+Secure RTP is a profile of RTP (Real-time Transport Protocol), intended to provide encryption, message authentication and integrity, and replay protection to the RTP data in both unicast and multicast applications.
+Similarly to how RTP has a sister RTCP protocol, SRTP also has a sister protocol, called Secure RTCP (or SRTCP).

 - Secure Socket Layer.
 See TLS.